jcolag/CommonCalendar/README.md

 ### Start Date

 The trickiest part of _The Commons Calendar_ was deciding on a date from which to anchor the dates, the first of Jabim, Year 0.
-A zero-year is, of course, a necessity for easily handling dates _prior_ to the calendar.
+A zero-year is, of course, a necessity for easily handling dates _prior_ to the calendar, and such years are represented by a negative number.

 Early candidates included the releases of works important to Free Culture, like the [GNU Manifesto](https://en.wikipedia.org/wiki/GNU_Manifesto) (March AD 1985), the [GNU Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License) (25 February AD 1989), the [Open Content Project](https://en.wikipedia.org/wiki/Open_Content_Project) (c AD 1998), [Creative Commons](https://en.wikipedia.org/wiki/Creative_Commons) (December AD 2002), and others.
 None of those felt right, however.
 It was similarly difficult to authenticate a first Free Culture work, with many candidates offered with little evidence and rarely specific dates.